Breast Cancer (cont.)

 The eMedicineHealth doctors ask about Breast Cancer:

-What were the symptoms of your breast cancer?
+What was the treatment for your breast cancer?

 Breast Cancer - Symptoms